spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location-static.md

 5. Click on the **Validate** button.
 Palette will display a validation status message.
 If the validation status message indicates a success, proceed to the next step.
-Otherwise, you must review and verify the provided credentials and other configurations based on the validation status message.
+If the validation status message indicates an error, you must review the error message and verify the configurations you have provided.

-6. Click **Create** to finish configuring the backup location.
-Palette will add the backup location for the current project and display the newly added backup location on the **Backup Locations** page.
+6. Click on the **Create** button.
+This step completes configuring and adding a backup location using the using static access credentials method.
+In this backup location, you can store the backup of clusters and workspaces in the current project scope.

 <br />